patois/HexraysToolbox/Readme.md

 # Hexrays Toolbox

-Hexrays Toolbox is a script for the Hexrays Decompiler which can be used to find code patterns within decompiled code.
+Hexrays Toolbox is a script for the Hexrays Decompiler which can be used to find code patterns within decompiled code:

+- scan binary files for known and unknown vulnerabilities
+- locate code patterns from previously reverse engineered executables within newly decompiled code
+- malware variant analysis
+- find code similarities across several binaries
+- find code patterns from one architecture within executable code of another architecture
+- many more, limited (almost) only by the queries you'll come up with ;)

+The query shown below can be used to detect CVE-2019-3568 in libwhatsapp.so

 ![toolbox animated gif](./rsrc/toolbox.gif?raw=true)